 It’s tucked right along the lively marina, and this is part of the reason why I initially chose to visit.
 Many of Naples’ waterfront restaurants are calm and quiet, but this gorgeous spot offers great views along with a vibrant atmosphere, something that’s not always easy to find!

-Oceanic fare is what the team here does best, and I appreciated the mix of regional cuisines on offer.
+Oceanic fare is what the team here does amazingly, and I appreciated the mix of regional cuisines on offer.
 I was famished when I arrived, so the seafood risotto was just what I was craving.
 This dish was exceptional in every way, from the creamy, delicate rice to the meaty prawns and fresh, salty clams.

 Transatlantico Ristorante Suite (€€€) – Via Luculliana, 15, 80132 Napoli NA, Italy – Open every Monday and Wednesday to Sunday from 12:00 pm to 3:15 pm and from 7:00 pm to 11:00 pm, closed every Tuesday.